-The programme will present students with a variety of approaches to learning and assessment strategies that will promote intellectual, imaginative, analytical and critical judgement.
+The programme presents students with a variety of approaches to learning and assessment strategies that promote intellectual, imaginative, analytical and critical judgement.

-It will allow students to develop understanding as well as their presentation and communication skills, which they will be able to demonstrate in a variety of forms.
+It allows students to develop understanding as well as their presentation and communication skills, which they will be able to demonstrate in a variety of forms.